 Lack of Scope.
 I’ve written about this several times, but a lack of scope can cause many easily avoided issues.
 However, one of the biggest issues of skipping it is the lack of defined success or failure.
 This makes it hard for anyone to know exactly where the project should go.
 Make sure you have one.
 If your developer doesn’t create one with you at the beginning, then you might want a different developer.
 See our previous blog posts on project scopes: Project Brief vs Scope of Work, 9 Great Points on Scope Creep, and The 4 Things Your Scope of Work Should Have,

-As you look for your next designer and developer, make sure you keep these things in mind.
+When hiring a product developer, keep these points in mind.
 Make sure you find one who will truly help you along your path to launching your product.
+Check out Entrepreneurs article about hiring a firm for some more great info